herculeshssj/orcamento/README.md

 create database orcamentotest;

--- Criação do usuário para acessar a base create user 'orcamento'@'localhost' identified by 'd1nh31r0';
+-- Criação do usuário para acessar a base create user 'orcamento'@'%' identified by 'd1nh31r0';
-grant all privileges on orcamento.* to 'orcamento'@'localhost';
+grant all privileges on orcamento.* to 'orcamento'@'%';
-grant all privileges on orcamentotest.* to 'orcamento'@'localhost';
+grant all privileges on orcamentotest.* to 'orcamento'@'%';

 -- Criação da base de dados
 use orcamento;